 3. MANAGEMENT RESPONSIBILITIES

 3.1.
-The Managing Director has overall responsibility for the implementation of the Company's policy.
-In particular, he is responsible for ensuring that the policy is widely communicated, implemented and that its effectiveness is monitored.3.2.
-The Managing Director is responsible for co-ordinating effective health and safety policies and controls across the organisation.3.3.
-The Managing Director is responsible for:
+The Head of Operations has overall responsibility for the implementation of the Company's policy.
+In particular, they are responsible for ensuring that the policy is widely communicated, implemented and that its effectiveness is monitored.3.2.
+The Head of Operations is responsible for co-ordinating effective health and safety policies and controls across the organisation.3.3.
+The Head of Operations is responsible for:

 4. HEALTH AND SAFETY MANAGEMENT PROCESS

 4.1.
 The Company believes that consideration of the health, safety and welfare of staff is an integral part of the management process.
-The provision of the Health and Safety at Work etc Act, associated Codes of Practice and E.C.
-Directives will be adopted as required standards within the Company.
-Responsibility for health and safety matters shall be explicitly stated in management job descriptions.
+The provision of the Health and Safety at Work etc Act will be adopted as required standards within the Company.

 4.2.
 The Company requires managers to approach health and safety in a systematic way, by identifying hazards and problems, planning improvements, taking executive action and monitoring results so that the majority of health and safety needs will be met from locally held budgets as part of day-to-day management, although many health and safety problems can be rectified at little additional cost.

 4.3.
-If unpredictable health and safety issues arise during the year, the Managing Director must assess the degree of risk, in deciding the necessary resources and actions to commit to addressing these issues.
+If unpredictable health and safety issues arise during the year, the Head of Operations must assess the degree of risk, in deciding the necessary resources and actions to commit to addressing these issues.

 5. HEALTH, SAFETY AND WELFARE GUIDELINES

 5.1.
-It shall be the responsibility of the Managing Director to bring to the attention of all members of his or her staff, the provisions of the guidelines, and to consult with appropriate Health and Safety Representatives about the updating of these guidelines.
+It shall be the responsibility of the Head of Operations to bring to the attention of all members of his or her staff, the provisions of the guidelines, and to consult with appropriate Health and Safety Representatives about the updating of these guidelines.
 The model contents of a guideline are:

 6. REGULAR RISK ASSESSMENTS